Harsh324/AutoMailResponder/README.md

 ## Contribution

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
-Please follow the [contribution guidelines](CONTRIBUTING.md) when making contributions.

-## License

-This project is licensed under the [MIT License](LICENSE).

-See [LICENSE](LICENSE) for more information.